-- For group, blended learning, and independent study programs, a certificate or other verification supplied by the CPE program sponsor. - For self-study and nano learning programs, a certificate supplied by the CPE program sponsor after satisfactory completion of a qualified assessment. - For instruction credit, appropriate supporting documentation that complies with the requirements of the respective state boards subject to the guidelines in Standard No. 20 in Standards for CPE Program Measurement. - For a university or college course that is successfully completed for credit, a record or transcript of the grade the participant received. - For university or college noncredit courses, a certificate of attendance issued by a representative of the university or college. - For published articles, books, or CPE programs: - A copy of the publication (or in the case of a CPE program, course development documentation) that names the CPA as author or contributor, - A statement from the writer supporting the number of CPE hours claimed, and - The name and contact information of the independent reviewer(s) or publisher. - 2.4 Reporting CPE Credits.
-CPAs who complete sponsored learning activities that maintain or improve their professional competence must claim no more than the CPE credits recommended by CPE program sponsors subject to the state board regulations.
+- For group, blended learning, and independent study programs, a certificate or other verification supplied by the CPE program sponsor - For self study and nano learning programs, a certificate supplied by the CPE program sponsor after satisfactory completion of a qualified assessment - For instruction or content review credit, appropriate supporting documentation that complies with the requirements of the respective state boards subject to the guidelines in Standard No. 20 in the "Standards for CPE Program Measurement" section of the Standards - For a university or college course that is successfully completed for credit, a record or transcript of the grade the participant received - For university or college noncredit courses, a certificate of attendance issued by a representative of the university or college - For published articles, books, or CPE programs: - a copy of the publication (or in the case of a CPE program, course development documentation) that names the CPA as author or contributor, - a statement from the writer supporting the number of CPE hours claimed, and - the name and contact information of the content reviewer(s) or publisher - 2.4 Reporting CPE Credits.
+CPAs who complete sponsored learning activities that maintain or improve their professional competence must claim no more than the CPE credits recommended by CPE program sponsors subject to state board regulations.